 Interview: Director of Photography (DP) Tom Townend discusses working closely with Lynne Ramsay and adapting to on-set changes.

 An essay by Elena Lazic on how Lynne Ramsay’s films centre on characters dealing with trauma by losing themselves in sensations, not language.

 Elena wrote a dissertation on haptic filmmaking, making her uniquely qualified to analyze Lynne Ramsay’s approach to haptics.
-Elena also works as a freelance writer for SciFi Now, Little White Lies, and The Guardian, as well as hosting the Seventh Row podcast.
+Elena also works as a freelance writer for SciFi Now, Little White Lies, and The Guardian, and previously hosted the Seventh Row podcast.

 Orla is a filmmaker and film critic who has co-written and co-edited 13 books with Seventh Row, including a book on feminist horror.
 Orla regularly appears on The Seventh Row podcast.